 An open label study in Turkey led by Hasan Önal, MD is examining quercetin's potential use in the treatment and prevention of COVID-19.
 In the trial, 95 patients with COVID-19 are receiving 1000 mg quercetin, and 113 healthcare workers are receiving a 500 mg dose as a prophylactic.
 Both groups are also receiving bromelain and vitamin C. Quercetin's antiviral properties have also been the focus of research by doctors Michel Chrétien and Majambu Mbikay at the Montreal Clinical Research Institute.
 They have similarly proposed using quercetin for treatment of COVID-19 and are also conducting clinical trials.
 While the results of the studies won't be known for several months, Chrétien and Mbikay are optimistic that quercetin may be able to play a role in treatment or prevention.
 “A cell has a lock, and the virus has a key,” Chrétien said, “but quercetin puts glue in the lock.”

 In addition to all of these impressive supportive functions and applications, quercetin's most impressive quality may be its established zinc ionophore activity.
 As mentioned, an ionophore is a compound that can transport ions like zinc across cell membranes.
 As zinc regulates immune cell function, this may be able to decrease the replication of RNA viruses.

 As quercetin and zinc are safe and time-tested dietary supplements, I believe they should be included as a part of everyone's nutritional supplementation program.
-I recommend 20 mg of zinc chelated with arginine and glycine (bisglycinate/arginate) with 500 mg of quercetin, taken twice daily.
+I recommend 20 mg of zinc chelated with arginine and glycine (bisglycinate/arginate), with 250 mg of highly absorbable quercetin, taken twice daily.
 As dietary support, the combination has the potential to boost the body's natural ability to fight infection by strengthening the immune system.